The Death of Contract: Chapter 4. Conclusions and Speculations

 Gilmore begins the final chapter by stating that perhaps “we might say that what is happening is that ‘contract’ is being reabsorbed into the mainstream of ‘tort’”.
 The artificial divisions that were used to carve contract theory out of tort a hundred years ago have all but crumbled.
 With all of the exceptions in contract law, liability in contract is no longer very different from liability in tort, and the merging of damages is not far behind.
 Quite comically, Gilmore suggests that the merging of contracts and torts should be reflected in legal education in a class called “Contorts”.
 Gilmore pays heed to the justifications for creating a theory of contract in the first place.
 Around the start of the 20th century, the legal climate was one that feared legal individualism among the states, and therefore, a general theory of contract law was appealing as it could transcend state lines.
 At the same time, taking commercial issues and deciding them under contract law and the guise of “questions of law” kept them from being decided by inconsistent and unreliable juries.
 In closing, Gilmore notes the constantly changing tides of legal thought, and states that “Contract is dead - but who knows what unlikely resurrection the Easter-tide may bring?”

+Academic reactions

+Academic reactions to the book were generally positive upon its release, although some of its central theories about the trajectory of contract law were divisive.
+In hindsight, it is considered a predictive and sweeping work on the development of modern contract law.